lukacu/20x20/README.md

 ## Buidling NodeMCU firmware

-Since the code requires custom native modules, the firmware should be built locally using the [https://hub.docker.com/r/marcelstoer/nodemcu-build](nodemcu-build Docker container).
-Use the `build_firmware.sh` script to build a suitable binary image.
+Since the code requires custom native modules, the firmware can be built locally using the [nodemcu-build](https://hub.docker.com/r/marcelstoer/nodemcu-build/) Docker image.
+Use the `build_firmware.sh` script found in the `firmware` folder to build the firmware.